twins4holly/startup/README.md

 - HTML: I'll have pages for login, number of finished books, and seeing your books.
 - CSS: Make the web page look good on screens that are different sizes.
 - JavaScript: Login and add/remove book buttons actually do stuff.
-- Service: will incorporate something fun to website that updates daily.
+- Service: will incorporate something fun to website that makes it look more fun.
 - Database/Login: People can make an account and securely login to their own bookshelf.
 Login info, book totals, and top readers are saved.
 - WebSocket: Connects users to show the messages saying someone added or removed a book from their library.
 - React: Application ported to use React web framework.